 • Moi Tu

 Moi is an artist, consultant and facilitator who works at the intersection of creativity and collective sense-making.
 She supports groups in workplaces and communities to collaborate with more imagination, meaning and human connection, especially when the work is complex or emotionally charged.
 Her practice draws on visual and artful dialogue methods that loosen knots, surface hidden stories and make space for voices that are often overlooked.
-In The Motherlode, she brings a keen eye, a steady presence and an instinct for opening conversations that matter.
+In The Motherlode, she brings a keen ear, a steady presence and creates artwork that speaks into what is emerging between us.

 • Jamie Colston

-Jamie is a poet, artist and facilitator whose work explores belonging, identity and the threads that sit beneath everyday life.
-He has a long history of creating spaces where people feel able to speak plainly and be heard without judgement.
-His practice blends attentive listening with a quiet, incisive curiosity that draws out what is often left unsaid.
-Through The Motherlode he brings a steady hand, a gift for narrative, and a commitment to honouring the lived experience of others while tracing the patterns that connect families, places and memory.
+Jamie is a Poet, creative practitioner, artist and facilitator whose work explores belonging, identity and the threads that sit beneath everyday life.
+He has a long history of creating spaces where people feel able to be themselves, as they are, in any moment.
+His practice blends attentive listening with a quiet, incisive curiosity that draws out what is often left unsaid or needs more space to be felt.
+Through The Motherlode he brings the lens of systemic constellations, ritual, and honouring the greater spirit of longer stories into the poetry and artwork that he creates as part of the listening and reflecting process at the heart of this beautiful work.

 • Amy Isle Freeman